HanbingWang2001/WebPage/_pages/about.md

 <!-- I won first prize scholarships in Research Innovation and Aesthetic Education Accomplishment(Top 3%) and was selected Chongxin College.  -->
 <!-- , supervised by Prof. [Honchao Zhou](https://faculty.sdu.edu.cn/zhouhongchao/zh_CN/index.htm). -->

-My research interest includes recommender system, machine learning and deep learning.
-I have submitted a paper as second author to TOIS (on review) and two papers in progress.
-For curriculum reasons, I also have knowledge about computer visions and electrical engineering.
+My research interest includes recommender system and graph mining.
+I have submitted a paper as second author to TOIS (accept with minor revision), which investigates the problem of user behavior leakage in recommender system.
+I still have two papers on going: one is about mitigating popularity bias in graph-based recommendations and the other one is concerning denoising implicit feedback for recommendations.

+For curriculum reasons, I also have knowledge about computer vision, front-end development and electrical engineering.
 I hold three patents in telecommunication.

-I have a good command of English(IELTS: 7.5) and a good knowledge of recommendation system.
+I have a good command of English(IELTS: 7.5) and a good knowledge of recommender system.
 I'm familiar with popular recommendation algorithms, common datasets, training losses and evaluation metrics.
 I'm also good at programming, such as data processing or writing codes to implement ideas.

 Interest: Piano(Gr.
 10), Electronic Organ(Gr.
 10), Badminton(No.5 men's team in SDUQD).